drrobotnik/jetpack-widget-visibility-query-args/trunk/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds query args to the Jetpack Widget Visiblity module.
+This plugin adds query args to the Jetpack Widget Visibility module.

 == Description ==

-The Jetpack visiblity module is appended to the bottom of all widgets (including 3rd parties).
+The Jetpack visibility module is appended to the bottom of all widgets (including 3rd parties).
 This plugin adds a "Query Args" option so that you can add a key value pair.
 For example, show a promotional text widget when someone enters a specific search.

 == Installation ==